Most interesting landmarks of South Africa

 - Knervslakte – Western Cape.
 Hilly, arid terrain (48,500 ha), ground covered with quartz gravel.
 High level of endemism, 266 plant species are found only here.
 Especially interesting and diverse are the unique stoneplants – tiny succulents up to 10 cm high.
 Area of unusual beauty during the bloom of succulents.

-- Modjadji Cycad Forest – Limpopo Province.
-Largest cycad (Encephalartos transvenosus) forest in the world (560 ha), resembles a prehistoric world, area of unusual beauty.
-Some cycads reach 13 meters height.
-Closely connected to the history of local, legendary Rain Queens.
+- Modjadji Cycad Forest – South Africa, Limpopo Province.
+Largest cycad (Encephalartos transvenosus) forest in the world (530 ha), resembles a prehistoric world, area of unusual beauty.
+Some cycads reach height of 12 – 12.2 meters.
+Closely linked to the history of local, legendary Rain Queens.

 - Orange Kloof – Western Cape.
 The largest stand of the unique Cape Afromontane forest.
 Area – approximately 285 ha.
 Restricted nature protection area.
 Contains numerous rare and endemic species.